MiKoMW/C-Compiler/README.md

 Alternatively, you can use Emacs, vim, or your favourite text editor.
 Choose whichever you are confident with.

 We reccommend using IntelliJ Idea.
-To launch it on dice machines, open a terminal and type
+To launch it on dice machines, open a terminal and size_of_type

 ```
 idea18-ce